A Bayesian inference approach for determining player abilities in football: Model

 \subsection{Hierarchical model}

-Building on the methods of Section~\ref{var-inf}, we wish to discover whether the inferred $\Delta$s have any impact on our ability to predict the goals scored in a soccer match.
+Building on the methods of Section~\ref{var-inf}, we wish to discover whether the inferred $\Delta$s have any impact on our ability to predict the goals scored in a football match.
+This provides an indirect and objective validation that our estimated latent abilities are capturing information concerning a player's performance.
 As a baseline model we consider the work of \cite{baio_2010}, who present the model of \cite{karlis_2003} in a Bayesian framework.
-The model has close ties with \citep{dixon_1997, lee_1997, karlis_2000} which have all previously been used to predict soccer scores.
-We first briefly outline the model of \cite{baio_2010}, before offering our extension to include the imputed $\Delta$s.
+The model has close ties with the models in \cite{dixon_1997}, \cite{lee_1997} and \cite{karlis_2000}, which have all previously been used to predict football scores.
+We first briefly outline the model of \cite{baio_2010} before offering our extension to include the imputed $\Delta$s.

-The model is a Poisson-log normal model, see for example \cite{aitchison_1989}, \cite{chib_2001} or \cite{tunaru_2002} (amongst others).
-For a particular fixture $k$, we let $y^k=(y^k_h,y^k_a)^T$ be the total number of goals scored, where $y^k_h$ is the number of goals scored by the home team, and $y^k_a$, the number by the away team.
-Inherently, we let $h$ denote the home team and $a$ the away team for the given fixture $k$.
+The model is a Poisson-log normal model; see for example \cite{aitchison_1989}, \cite{chib_2001} and \cite{tunaru_2002} (amongst others).
+For a particular game $k$ we let $y^k=~(y^k_h,y^k_a)'$ be the total number of goals scored, where $y^k_h$ is the number of goals scored by the home team, and $y^k_a$ the number by the away team.
+Inherently, we let $h$ denote the home team and $a$ the away team for the given game $k$.
 The goals of each team are modelled by independent Poisson distributions, such that

 where